-Old-fashioned cultural norms might have you believing that being single isn’t the most coveted relationship status on Valentine’s Day.
-Well, we’re here to tell you that there's no wrong way to celebrate February 14, whether that's with a date, with platonic friends, or totally solo.
+Old-fashioned cultural norms might have you believe that being single isn’t the most coveted relationship status on Valentine’s Day.
+Well, we’re here to tell you that there’s no wrong way to celebrate February 14, whether that’s with a date, with platonic friends, or totally solo.
 Being unattached on the one day of the year that celebrates all things romance has the potential to be a blessing in disguise!

-For starters, you don’t have to scramble to find a reservation at a restaurant that will probably make you pay for wildly overpriced a prix fixe dinner anyway.
+For starters, you don’t have to scramble to find a reservation at a restaurant that will probably make you pay for a wildly overpriced prix fixe dinner anyway.
 Nor do you have to come up with a clever-yet-cute gift for your significant other.
 Instead, you can actually do whatever you want — and what’s better than spoiling yourself once in a while?

 Here are five ideas on how to spend Valentine’s Day with the ultimate date — yourself.